 Calorie restriction has thousands of scientific papers in peer-reviewed journals to back up its claims.
-The benefits of the diet are unquestionable.
-The diet has consistently been shown to improve the health and lifespan of animals.
+The benefits of the CR diet are unquestionable.
+The diet has consistently been shown to improve health and increase the lifespan of animals.

 Human studies have begun and the results so far have been remarkable.
 Calorie restriction has been shown to improve almost every measure of health you can measure.
-Will it extend lifespan?
+Will it extend lifespan in humans?
 We don’t know!
 But just the benefits of calorie restriction alone while alive are enough for many people to carry on with the diet.

-Below I’ve shared the books that you need to read to get you started on the diet.
+Below are the books that you need to read to get you started on the diet.
 Calorie restriction should be done correctly for it to extend lifespan.
 This means paying close attention to your diet and health.

 Calorie Restriction can be done in many ways, but to reap the full benefits of the diet, Paul recommends that you must pay close attention to what you eat and not just how much you eat.

-The book emphasises the importance of glucose control to induce the necessary changes in the body to maximise the benefits of calorie restriction.
+The book emphasizes the importance of glucose control to induce the necessary changes in the body to maximize the benefits of calorie restriction.

 A person can adhere to a mild calorie restriction diet and still see major benefits when following the CR Way.

 “The CR Way” is one of the most recent books published on the topic of calorie restriction.
 Paul and Meredith have been on the diet for a very long time and have some valuable information to share.

 “Beyond The 120 Year Diet” by Roy Walford

 Roy Walford was a pioneer when it came to studying the effect of calorie restriction on lifespan in animals.